wnayes/bond-wm/docs/docs/getting-started/running.md

 bond-wm provides, you could `npm i -g @bond-wm/react-config` and then pass `--config @bond-wm/react-config`.

+## Other Runtime Flags

+For a full flag reference, see [CLI and Runtime Flags](../usage/cli-and-runtime-flags).

 ## Transparency

 If you want to have rounded frame window edges with transparency, try using an